 5.3.
-Finance & Audit Committee: As part of its role has oversight of financial risk management at the Polytechnic.
+Otago Polytechnic Finance & Audit Committee: As part of its role has oversight of financial risk management at the Polytechnic.

 5.4.
-Chief Executive: is accountable for ensuring a risk management system is established, implemented, and maintained in accordance with the policy.
-Executive Leadership Team: members are accountable for strategic and operational risk assessment, management, monitoring and reporting areas under their control, including the devolution of the risk management process to operational managers.
+Executive Director: is accountable for ensuring a risk management system is established, implemented, and maintained in accordance with the Te Pūkenga Risk Management policy.
+TKM: members are accountable for strategic and operational risk assessment, management, monitoring and reporting areas under their control, including the devolution of the risk management process to operational managers.

 5.5.
 Specific Managerial Roles:

-- The Deputy Chief Executive: Corporate Services, will develop and promote risk management within the Polytechnic, and is responsible for the implementation of this policy, maintaining a programme for risk assessment and compiling the governance strategic risk register.
+- The Executive Director, will develop and promote risk management within the Polytechnic, and is responsible for the implementation of this policy, maintaining a programme for risk assessment and compiling the governance strategic risk register.

-- The Deputy Chief Executive: Corporate Services, will be accountable for the prudent recognition, disclosure, and management of financial and insurance portfolio risks, and will be responsible for providing high quality financial information to senior managers who are responsible for assessing risks in particular contexts.
+- The Executive Director, will be accountable for the prudent recognition, disclosure, and management of financial and insurance portfolio risks, and will be responsible for providing high quality financial information to senior managers who are responsible for assessing risks in particular contexts.

-- The Deputy chief Executive: People, Culture and Safety will be accountable for the prudent recognition disclosure and management of occupational health and safety risks, employment risks, and payroll risks.
+- The People, Culture and Safety will be accountable for the prudent recognition disclosure and management of occupational health and safety risks, employment risks, and payroll risks.

 - The Chief Information Officer will be accountable for the prudent recognition, disclosure and management of risks associated with the Polytechnic’s information technology, computing systems, plant, buildings, maintenance, building programmes, and use of rooms and physical resources.

-- Respective members of the Executive Leadership Team will be accountable for the prudent recognition disclosure and management of risks in their areas of responsibility, particularly of those areas that are peculiar to their areas of responsibility, such as School/College specific academic matters, employment and structural matters, Treaty of Waitangi, and equity risks.
+- Respective members of the TKM member will be accountable for the prudent recognition disclosure and management of risks in their areas of responsibility, particularly of those areas that are peculiar to their areas of responsibility, such as School/College specific academic matters, employment and structural matters, Treaty of Waitangi, and equity risks.